Ace-FT/ace-ft/readme.md

 - "WeTransfer-like" experience,  simply drag and drop files you want to share
 - Set the beneficiary in the form of 0x address or use a ENS
 - Beneficiary email notification
+- No time limit for file download, other service require the recipient to download the file within x days
+- Cryptographic accès control to the file being transfered
 - Built-in monetization!
 You can sell your added value content and get paid in [$RLC](https://coinmarketcap.com/currencies/rlc/)
 - Cool visual backgrounds randomly sourced from [unsplash](https://unsplash.com) API.